MonteLogic/MoL-blog-content/posts/MoL-project-notes/MoL-blog-weba-pn-1.md

 - We gotta make it more readable for the blog.

 - We have an issue with the blog posts taking too long to load.

+- I like the folder structure and then there's going to be a category and I guess you can tie up the category with the schema for good results on the blog.

+- I think it may be better to just go on the category of the markdown file and the user can organize their folders the way they like.